-- a. the appointment of a Lead Director who is not a member of management; and - b. the institution of regular in-camera meetings of independent directors at every quarterly Board meeting, such meetings being without the presence of non-independent directors and management and being chaired by the Lead Director or by one of the independent directors selected by the group of independent directors if no Lead Director has been appointed.
+- a. the appointment of a Lead Director who is not a member of management; and - b. the institution of regular in-camera meetings of independent directors at every quarterly Board meeting, such meetings being without the presence of non-independent directors and management and being chaired by the Board Chair or by one of the independent directors selected by the group of independent directors if the Chair is not present.